Posts

 1. Identify Clinical Needs or New Insights in the Field

 • Stefano Negrini, ISICO Scientific Director: “When it comes to research, start from a clinical need.
 Focus on something that has already been explored to some degree or choose a topic highlighted by recent articles in the field.
-This approach not only adds value but also ensures relevance to clinical practice and drives improvements in the therapies themselves.”
+This approach adds value, ensures relevance to clinical practice, and drives improvements in the therapies themselves.”

 SOSORT 2024 : presented studies, news and comments